Cooperative Fish and Wildlife Research Units Program: South Carolina Cooperative Fish and Wildlife Research Unit

 Biography

 Dr. Buchholtz joined the South Carolina Cooperative Fish and Wildlife Research Unit in 2022, where she is the Assistant Unit Leader of Wildlife and Assistant Professor in the Forestry and Environmental Conservation Department at Clemson University.
 Prior to this position, she earned degrees in Ecology & Evolutionary Biology at Princeton University (BA) and Texas A&M University (PhD) before working as an ecologist with the USGS at the Fort Collins Science Center.
-Her research is at the nexus of wildlife movement ecology, landscape ecology, and socio-ecological systems, broadly answering the question of how landscape disturbance (be it climate change, fire, invasive species, or human development) impacts wildlife.
+Her research is at the nexus of wildlife movement ecology, landscape ecology, and socio-ecological systems.
 Her work in the sagebrush biome focuses on understanding connectivity for species that have different movement modalities and functional needs.
-She also applies principals of spatial ecology and animal movement methods to understanding human-wildlife interactions, resource access, and habitat selection, including past work with elephants in northern Botswana and upcoming work on wildlife movement in the southeastern US.
+She also applies principles of spatial ecology and animal movement methods to understanding human-wildlife interactions, resource access, and habitat selection, including past work with elephants in northern Botswana and upcoming work on wildlife movement in the southeastern US.
 She applies quantitative and spatial methods such as circuit theory and resource selection modeling to support conservation and management actions.
 Dr. Buchholtz looks forward to teaching graduate courses in the fields of landscape ecology and wildlife movement modeling.

 Areas of Expertise